serious-scaffold/ss-python/README.md

   </a>
 </div>

-Many efforts have been made to easier the project setup, but most of them are only language-specified basic components.
-In reality, we have to deal with much more details, especially for team projects.
+Many efforts have been made to ease the project setup, but most of them are only language-specified basic components.
+In practice, we have to deal with much more details, especially for team projects.
 Many commonly used tools and configurations need to be handled properly.
-Not to mention that different people tend to have different favors on various aspects.
-[Serious Scaffold Python](https://github.com/huxuan/serious-scaffold-python) is a kind of abstraction from my Python development experience that aims to terminate the inefficient setup process and endless discussion for Python Projects.
+Moreover, different people tend to have different favors in various aspects.
+If you are tired of the inefficient setup process and endless discussion, [Serious Scaffold Python](https://github.com/huxuan/serious-scaffold-python) is here to terminate those for Python Projects.

 If you find this helpful, please consider [sponsorship](https://github.com/huxuan/serious-scaffold-python).